nmontalva/ccaa-surnames/README.md

 Methodologically, this project will study the relationship between wealth inheritance and property rights using phylogenetic comparative method at a small-scale.
 During the first year, an initial exploratory approach will use the list of registered commoners and community rights obtained from the Land registry authority to build phylogenetic trees using distance matrices based on differences in surnames distributions between communities.
 The same lists of surnames will be used to estimate inheritance norms of multigeniture, unigeniture, and sex-bias in intergenerational wealth transmission.
 This estimations based solely on documented material will be compared with data collected at fieldwork during the second year, where plans are to obtain genetic distances based on microsatellite markers and ethnographic accounts of practices of wealth transmission.

 The rationale behind this approach is based on the fact that property rights, surnames and genes are all vertically transmitted from parents to offspring, and thus tracking the ancestor--descendant relationships using one trait can give clues about the genealogical history of one of the others.
 Trees and traits obtained from both phases will be compared and combined to evaluate which trees show the highest statistical accordance with all the data.
 It is expected to obtain as a result an scheme of the cultural evolution of these traits (i.e. their changes through the branches of the tree) using phylogenetic methods.
 It is also expected to use these results to test specific hypotheses about the origin of the Agricultural Communities, and general theoretical questions about the emergence of communal land systems, contributing with a framework to study comparatively the effects of ecological, demographic and economic conditions on wealth and property.

+## Acknowledgment

+This porject was funded by CONICYT Fondecyt Iniciacion N°11160402